-The Una Abrahamson collection of cookery books and social histories ranges from the 17th to 20th centuries and includes more than 2,700 recipe books as well as never-published manuscripts.
+The Una Abrahamson Collection of cookery books and social histories ranges from the 17th to 20th centuries and includes more than 2,700 recipe books, as well as never-published manuscripts.
 The University of Guelph acquired the collection shortly before her death in February 1999.
-The archival portion of the collection includes a tape of the CBC "This Morning" interview and discussion about Una Abrahamson and her books (March 8, 1999);a videotape of the Global TV news report (March 1999) announcing the University's acquisition of the collection; a short biography of Abrahamson; as well as press clippings, articles, and photographs.
-The catalogue records for her collection can be browsed using Primo.
+The archival portion of the collection includes a tape of the CBC "This Morning" interview and discussion about Una Abrahamson and her books (March 8, 1999), a videotape of the Global TV news report (March 1999) announcing the University's acquisition of the collection, a short biography of Abrahamson, as well as press clippings, articles, and photographs.
+The catalogue records for her collection can be browsed using Omni.